UT-88. Using OS CP/M. Part 1/2.

 This system utilises a 256Kb “RAM disk” of the computer.

-There are two methods to load the system to my computer: using memory dump with the system and some programs already recorded on “RAM-disk”, and traditional way of loading the system and programs from a tape.
+There are two methods to load the system to my computer: using memory dump with the system and some programs already recorded on “RAM-disk”, and the traditional way of loading the system and programs from a tape.

-Choose memory dump file to load.
+Choose a memory dump file to load.
 For instance, it can be the file that I used: Memory dump with CP/M (it needs to be unarchived before).

 СРМ V―2,2 DISK RAM 256 К